pablogonzalezginestet/stackBagg/README.md

 ## Installation

-You can install the development version of `EnsBagg` from [GitHub](https://github.com/pablogonzalezginestet/EnsBagg) with:
+You can install the development version of `ensBagg` from [GitHub](https://github.com/pablogonzalezginestet/EnsBagg) with:

 ```R